-- (b) ability to articulate reasons for the legal position; and - (3) relevant and available reports such as reports from social workers, psychiatrists, psychologists, and schools. - b.
-A child may be capable of considered judgment even though the child has a significant cognitive or emotional disability. - c.
-At every interview with the child, the attorney should assess whether the child has considered judgment regarding each relevant issue.
-In making a determination regarding considered judgment, the attorney may seek guidance from professionals, family members, school officials, and other concerned persons.
-The attorney should also determine if any evaluations are needed and advocate them when appropriate.
-At no time shall the attorney compromise the attorney-client privilege. - d.
-An attorney should be sensitive to cultural, racial, ethnic, or economic differences between the attorney and the child because such differences may inappropriately influence the attorney's assessment of whether the child has considered judgment.
+(a) ability to communicate with the attorney, and (b) ability to articulate reasons for the legal position;and (3) relevant and available reports, such as reports from social workers, psychiatrists, psychologists, and schools.
+A child may be capable of considered judgment even though the child has a significant cognitive or emotional disability.
+In determining whether a child has considered judgment, the attorney may seek guidance from professionals, family members, school officials, and other concerned persons.
+The attorney also should determine whether any evaluations are needed and request them when appropriate.
+An attorney should be sensitive to cultural, racial, ethnic, or economic differences between the attorney and the child.
+2.2.
+Child's Best Interest Attorney.- A Child's Best Interest Attorney advances a position that the attorney believes is in the child's best interest.
+Even if the attorney advocates a position different from the child's wishes, the attorney should ensure that the child's position is made a part of the record.
+A Child's Best Interest Attorney may perform the following duties -349in fulfilling the attorney's obligation to the client and the court, as appropriate: (a) Meet with and interview the child, and advise the child of the scope of the representation. (b) Investigate the relative abilities of the parties in their roles as parents or custodians. (c) Visit the child in each home.